samnied/Solar-Tracker/README.md

 # Solar-Tracker
 <img src="https://github.com/samnied/Solar-Tracker/blob/main/SolarTracker_1.jpg" width="300"/>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The SolarTracker was designed for
+The SolarTracker was designed for the [Smartfeld Photonics Workshops](https://www.smartfeld.ch/photonik-und-daten/).
-It consists of a...
+Check out [Smartfeld] for detailed information about the workshops.

 <!-- GETTING STARTED -->
 ## Getting Started